This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Controlling Rat Populations

-- Support conservation efforts that protect these creatures from extinction.
+- Support conservation programs that protect these predators from habitat loss.

 Living With Constrictors Safely